 Events to Note:

 Welcome to our GRACE Life page!
-If you are interested in joining us for fall classes please fill out our application and the membership director will get in touch with you shortly.
+If you are interested in joining us for spring classes please fill out our application and the membership director will get in touch with you shortly.

 How this works:

 If you are interested in joining our co-op, you should: